masiro918/tin-comp/doc/user_guide.md

 ## 4. VERY Important to know

-There are several important and significant restrictions and bugs to important to know when using the compiler.
+There are several important and significant limitations and bugs to important to know when using the compiler.

 - a string cannot be returned as a constant from a function
   - i.e. the following is not allowed: ```return "hello world";```